BleedDev/bloxflip-crash-predictor/README.md

-# bloxflip-crash-predictor
+# 🚀 Bloxflip Crash Predictor
-Basically a Accurate Bloxflip Crash Predictor
+ - Basically a Accurate Bloxflip Crash Predictor
+ - Do Not Skid
+ - Made By bleed#5555